jtrussell/angular-highcharts/README.md

   hc-series[0]-data="[[1,2],[3,4]]"></div>
 ```

+### Requesting a Resize

+Highcharts charts need to be manually reflowed whenever their containers change
+size.
+This directive will reflow charts whenever `'event_hcReflow'` event is
+detected.
+So rather than worrying about all the charts you may have affected
+just `$scope.$broadcast('event_hcReflow')`.

 # Tests

 Tests are run with grunt and karma.
 For a single test run make sure you have